haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Prior attempts at splitting base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There have been prior attempts to split ``base`` before, but they attempted to get everything done at once at thus failed.
+There have been prior attempts to split ``base`` before, but they attempted to get everything done at once, setting a dangerously high bar for success.
 This approach here, by contrast, first and foremost seeks to the difficulties and find a sustainable, suitably low risk approach.
 It is much more concerned with how we safely approach these issues than what the exact outcome looks like.